Panduza/panduza-doc/content/docs/mqtt/interfaces/bpc.md

 ---
-title: "BPS (Bench Power Supply)"
+title: "BPC (Bench Power Channel)"
 weight: 2
 ---

-# BPS (Bench Power Supply)
+# BPS (Bench Power Channel)

-This document describes the specific attributes of Bench Power Supply interfaces.
+This document describes the specific attributes of Bench Power Channel interfaces.

 Please refer to [API interface](/docs/mqtt/core.md) to get a generic description of the interface mechanism.